 ‘Yes, I would, nothing has changed.’
 He hesitated.
 ‘But I do not want Ximene to be married to Louis of Anjou or anyone else who does not owe allegiance to me.’

 ‘So, we must continue to court her, in the broadest sense of the word?’
-And you are prepared to go to Foix.’
+And you are prepared to go to Foix?’

-‘Yes, I am’
+‘Yes, I am.’

-The Earl paused and held his hands behind his back.
-‘I hate to tell you this, but we will have to steal her away from the Chateau once everyone has settled there.
+The Earl paused and flicked his lower lip with his finger several times ‘I have reviewed the options.
+We cannot steal her away tonight, ‘Too many people are awake.
+Too much attention is focussed on Ximene’s little enclave.
+I have no doubt that on the journey to Foix, Ximene will be surrounded by the Comte’s guards.
+There will be no opportunity during the journey.
+We will have to steal her away from the Château once everyone has settled there.
 You said this was something you did not want to do, but we have no choice.
 We will have to ignore your sensibilities about feudal loyalty; we will have to ignore Ximene’s preferences about destinations.
-If we take her to Bordeaux, she will be safe there whilst we work out how to use your relationship to your mutual vantage.’
+If we take her to Bordeaux, she will be safe there whilst we work out how to use your relationship to your mutual advantage.’

 The Prince stretched out his arms.
 ‘I will just have to hope you can find another little miracle, William.’